Manage Your Grant

 • The acknowledgement of NYSCA support is required for all public programs and services occurring within New York State.

-For all other grantees (including FY2023 Support for Artists, Partnerships, Special Opportunities or a FY2023 period of a multi-year award other than General Operating Support):
+For all other grantees (including Support for Artists, Partnerships, Special Opportunities, Capital Projects or a period of a multi-year award other than General Operating Support):

 • [NAME OF PROGRAM/PUBLICATION/SERVICE] is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.